Eperty123/Image-upload---PHP-OOP-/README.md

 #### The forth is whether to crop the uploaded files or not.

 ## NOTE:
 The name of the input type file must be an array (must have "[]" wtihout the quotes).
+It may not report it!

+ImageUploader <b><i>does not</i></b> support multi dimensional arrays just yet.
+It may do in the near future but for now it doesn't.

 See the example below.